DanielBonder/sapb1-tnuva-simulation/README.md

 # SAP Business One – Tnuva Simulation Project

 This academic project demonstrates the use of **SAP Business One (SAP B1)** to simulate core business processes of a major food company, using **Tnuva** as a case study.
-The project was completed as part of an Information Systems course and showcases practical experience with ERP process flows.
+The project was completed as part of an Information Systems course at **Tel-Hai College**, and showcases practical experience with ERP process flows.

 ## 📦 Project Contents